Why study Forensic Science?

 Forget what you might have seen on TV shows like CSI and Bones.
 Real forensic science is much more complex; giving you a firm grounding in the sciences as a foundation for forensic investigations.

 Forensic science applies scientific knowledge to legal matters.
-Forensic scientists provide impartial scientific evidence for use in courts to support the prosecution or defense in criminal and civil investigations.
-Saint Mary’s has the only forensic science program east of Toronto, and you can apply for this program during the first year of your undergraduate degree.
+Forensic scientists strive to provide impartial evidence for use in courts to support the prosecution or defense in criminal and civil investigations.
+Saint Mary’s University has the only forensic science program east of Toronto, and you can apply for this program during the first year of your undergraduate degree.

-Most students take the Forensic Science Diploma at the same time as a BSc (usually Biology or Chemistry).
-You can also combine the Forensic Science Diploma with a BA in Criminology.
+Most students take the Forensic Sciences Certificate at the same time as a BSc (usually Biology or Chemistry).
+You can also combine the Forensic Sciences Certificate with a BA in Criminology.

 Hands-on experience outside the classroom

-Saint Maryʼs has well-developed partnerships with organizations such as the Nova Scotia Medical Examiner Service, the RCMP, Halifax Regional Police, and other law enforcement agencies across Canada.
-Students are involved with the removal and analysis of human skeletons from crime scenes, using an ultrasound machine to collect data for 3-D facial reconstructions, researching entomology, decay and decomposition through experiments with decomposing animal remains, and co-authoring papers in international journals.
+Saint Maryʼs University has well-developed partnerships with organizations such as the Nova Scotia Medical Examiner Service, the Royal Canadian Mounted Police (RCMP), Halifax Regional Police, and other law enforcement agencies across Canada.
+Students are involved with researching entomology, decay, and decomposition through experiments with decomposing animal remains, and regularly co-author papers in international journals.
 In the forensic labs, you will learn how to lift fingerprints from a crime scene, collect DNA samples, analyze blood spatter, and create a biological profile from human skeletal remains.
-You will also be involved with a mock crime scene where you will investigate simulated crime scenes in a realistic setting.

 Sample courses offered: